 Want to open a merch store for your school, nonprofit, or business—but overwhelmed by the logistics?
 You’re not alone.

-Here’s how to launch one that actually works—without burning out your admin team in the process.
+Here’s how to launch one that *actually* works—without burning out your admin team in the process, and without ending up with 42 boxes of leftover shirts in your storage closet.

 Start here: Why Most Spirit Wear Stores Fail (and How Christian Schools Can Do Better)